Homestead on the Roof

 Asparagus served with fried duck egg and brown butter vinaigrette.
 More of a side vegetable dish than a salad, but well done if you’re a cooked asparagus fan.

 Kale with apples, burnt cheddar, and a bacon-cider dressing.
 Great flavors, but a tad heavy on the dressing at times.

 Not your typical preparation.
-They aren’t kidding around with the Moroccan spices, and the fried chickpeas add a new and welcoming taste to seafood.
-A must try if you like mussels.
+They aren’t kidding around with the spices, and the fried chickpeas add a welcoming taste to the seafood.
+A must-try if you like mussels.